A Species of Duck that Gives its Name to a Color

 The identification of this small duck with its stout neck and short tail occurred during my early stages of bird watching.
 Migrating teal usually do not interrupt their travel, unlike many other species of duck.
 In Europe, the bird is sometimes known as the Eurasian green-winged teal, and they are ducks that feed in shallow waters by tipping their heads into the water to find food.
 This species of teal breeds across Euro-Siberia, a region that extends from Iceland to over most of Europe, and to Siberia and the Kamchatka Peninsula.
 In the UK, around two thousand pair breed in northern Britain, but as many as 200,000 spend winter here.
 It has a very close relative – maybe even the same species – in North America that is called the green-winged teal.
 Now that I live in California it is this bird I see during winter.

 Eurasian/common teal (female)

-The green coloring on the teal’s head has been used to describe the shade of blue-green known as “teal’, and apparently was first applied in 1917.
+The green coloring on the teal’s head has been used to describe a shade of blue-green known as “teal’, and apparently was first used in 1917.

 American blue-winged teal (male)

-While the green-winged teal is the most common representative of this bird family in North America, the blue-winged species is also widespread but avoids desert areas and stays away from the west coast where they are greatly outnumbered by cinnamon teal.
-The blue-winged teal arrive late in their breeding grounds (late April/early May) and depart early (August), travelling further and faster than other teal species.
-They use the Atlantic and Mississippi flyways rather than the Pacific route during migration.
+While the green-winged teal is the commonest of this family of ducks in North America, the blue-winged species is also widespread, but absent in desert areas and also rare along the West Coast where they are outnumbered by cinnamon teal.
+They use the Atlantic and Mississippi flyways rather than the Pacific corridor during migration.

-Do not confuse the green-winged teal with the American wigeon that is slightly larger and whose male lacks cinnamon-brown coloring on its head, or the larger mallard whose drake possesses a gleaming green head, and both sexes display blue wing feathers in flight possibly causing confusion with blue-winged teal.
+You need to avoid confusing the green-winged teal with the American wigeon that is slightly larger, and the male wigeon lacks the cinnamon-brown coloring on its head.
+There is also the larger and very common mallard whose drake possesses a gleaming green head, and both sexes exhibit blue wing feathers in flight, possibly causing confusion.

 American wigeon (male)